pedrohba1/IA-trabalho-1/Readme.md

 ### Testing

 There is a Makefile in root.
 The test scripts are there, one for the sudoku another for the task_scheduling implementation.

+### Pipeline

+You can also check the pipeline for the tests that were run.
+Each update on the code, the tests are re-run and validated by the pipeline